RichesTito/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell I/O redirections
-A script to write a confused smiley
-A script to display the content of a file
+Display the content of the /etc/passwd file.
-Two files displayed